 Although the couple has not exhibited any symptoms related to the F5 gene mutation, this could be a factor in their pregnancy challenges.
 The patient received counseling after the genetic test to understand the implications of the result for future pregnancies.
 With this information, they can now make informed decisions and a doctor can plan for proper management for their next pregnancy, addressing the root cause of their challenging obstetric history.

 A 30-year-old female presented to the hospital after experiencing two spontaneous abortions, with no reported family history of similar occurrences.
 The reason for both early pregnancy losses was the loss of fetal heartbeat.
 Microarray analysis of the products of conception (POC) revealed a gain in chromosome 3, suggestive of trisomy 3.
 Concerned about the potential recurrence of trisomy in future pregnancies, the couple was subjected to karyotype analysis, which was normal.
 However, further examination identified a polymorphic variant in chromosome 22 in the female where the length of the short arm of chromosome is increased, this is previously associated with infertility and recurrent abortion.
-Chromosomal polymorphic variations are usually considered normal findings; this occurs in 2–5% of the general population.
-Notably, the incidence rises to approximately 10–15% in individuals experiencing recurrent miscarriages compared to the general population.
-These variations are predominantly manifested in heterochromatic regions, which are non-coding tandem DNA repeats.
-Importantly, variations in these regions do not result in noticeable phenotypic differences.

 While the recurrence risk for trisomies in the next pregnancy is generally 1% in the absence of balanced translocation in parents, however, in this case, the presence of a polymorphic variation leads to complexity, making precise interpretation challenging.Considering the detected polymorphic variant and the recurrent miscarriage history, recent literature shows dataregarding potential advantages through assisted reproductive techniques, notably in vitro fertilization (IVF).
 IVF offers the prospect of selecting embryos with normal chromosomes, thereby reducing the likelihood of chromosomal abnormalities in subsequent pregnancies for this patient.

-A 22-year-old female with a previous history of pregnancy loss in the 13th week of pregnancy presented for preconception screening.
-There is no family history of any genetic condition.
-Her recent CBC report was suggestive of lower MCV(mean corpuscular volume)and MCH (Mean corpuscular hemoglobin) levels, hemoglobin values were 7-8g/dl, and the HPLC report showed positive results for thalassemia.
 Based on her previous history and clinical condition she was referred for a genetic test to confirm the thalassemia trait, this test revealed that she was a carrier forHbE-β-thalassemia variation [HbE+codon41/42(-CTTT)] thus confirming the cause of the spontaneous abortion.
 The βE allele is mildly thalassemia as this mutation gives rise to the HbE trait, also activates a cryptic splice site, and when inherited together with β° thalassemia, results in a marked deficiency of β chain production.
 The clinical and hematological changes of HbE/β thalassemia are variable, ranging from severe anemia and transfusion dependency to thalassemia intermedia.
 Such cases usually lead to anemia (hemoglobin values range from 4–9 g/dl) and splenomegaly.

 Because the patient is affected by this condition, and if her partner is also a carrier for this condition, there is a chance that their children will develop the condition; therefore, a genetic test was performed on her husband to see if he is a carrier for this condition; however, the result revealed that he did not carry any mutation for thalassemia; thus, the risk of their children being affected by this condition is reduced because thalassemia is an autosomal recessive condition.
 The offspring will only be carriers of this disease.
 This knowledge about her thalassemia trait will help her plan and manage her future pregnancies effectively.

 A 25-year-old pregnant woman reported a sudden eyesight issue, complaining of mist or fog covering one eye's vision.
 She was concerned since her maternal side of the family had a history of vision impairment, and she was also pregnant.
 Her mother is said to have muscular weakness, tremors, and mobility issues.
 Based on the patient's illness course and family history, a mitochondrial condition of optic neuropathy was suspected.
 As a result, she was referred to a mitochondrial disorders screening panel for an accurate diagnosis.
 The genetic test indicated that she carried the MT-ND6: mitochondrial encoded NADH dehydrogenase- 6 gene variant m.14484T>C, which is linked to Leber optic neuropathy (LHON).
-In young adults, Leber hereditary optic neuropathy (LHON) often manifests as bilateral painless subacute blurred vision.
-Fundal abnormalities such as parapapillary telangiectasia vessels and varying degrees of retinal nerve fiber layer edema have previously been described in the presymptomatic period; they can alter over time.
-Visual loss is bilateral at the outset in 25%-50% of people.
-The most characteristic feature is an enlarging central or centrocecal scotoma, and as the field defect increases in size and density, visual acuity deteriorates to the level of counting fingers or worse.

 Cascade testing for this mutation in the family was suggested to prevent or manage the condition.
 This variation was also found in the patient's younger sibling, confirming the disease's maternal inheritance.
 A discovered mutation does not always result in visual loss, but her brother is at a 50% lifetime risk of developing the disorder.
 Because the patient's mother had LHON-related symptoms, younger members of her maternal side family were referred for variant screening.
 Prenatal testing was not suggested for the condition of this patient because mtDNA mutation in amnio/cvs samples makes interpretation challenging because of the varied penetrance and onset.
 With a significant LHON-causing mtDNA pathogenic mutation, about 50% of males and 90% of females do not develop blindness.
 Based on the genetic variation identified within this family, males are 47% more likely than females to develop the symptoms of the disease.